The 5 Best SAT Apps & How to Use Them Effectively

 With this completely free app, you’ll get lots of practice with all sorts of fun grammar topics like word choice, punctuation, parts of speech, and more.
 The lessons are divided into flashcards, and when you “flip” to see the back of the card (a simple tap on the card makes it flip over to the other side), it gives you the correct answer and a detailed explanation of the answer.
 If you guessed the answer correctly before flipping the card, you can mark it as ‘known’ and add it to the bank of mastered cards.
 If you didn’t know the correct answer before flipping, you can mark it as ‘unknown’ and try it again at the end of the lesson.

 This app certainly isn’t a thorough prep option for the SAT, so you’ll of course need to use other apps and prep resources to prepare.
-If you’re just looking to improve on your grammar knowledge for the SAT Reading & Writing section, though, it’s an easy way to add more on-the-go prep to your study regimen.
+If you’re just looking to improve on your grammar knowledge for the SAT Reading and Writing section, though, it’s an easy way to add more on-the-go prep to your study regimen.

 Just like the previously listed app by Magoosh, this app hasn’t received any updates recently.
 However, the new Reading and Writing section of the SAT will still cover the grammar topics like those introduced here, so the changes to the new SAT likely won’t affect the relevance of this app’s content.